BowlerHatLLC/asconfigc/README.md

 * `--storepass PASSWORD`

-	The password required to access the keystore used when packging the Adobe AIR application.
+	The password used when signing and packaging an Adobe AIR application.
 If not specified, prompts for the password.

 * `--unpackage-anes`